aido/AidoATP/README.md

 To protect against complete financial ruin, a VWAP cross algorithm is used to make the final call on a buy or sell decision.
 The VWAP cross algorithm may be disabled from the configuration file.

-Once a final buy or sell decision has been made a stop loss value and risk calclation is used to determine the trade amount.
+Once a final buy or sell decision has been made a stop loss value and risk calculation is used to determine the trade amount.

 How much currency to use in a trade
 ===================================